AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/connectors.md

 Prerequisites to establish an ADFS connection:

-* Log in to your Azure Portal using this URL:&nbsp; [https://portal.azure.com/](https://portal.azure.com/)&nbsp;before registering your App.&nbsp;
+* Log in to your Azure Portal using this URL:  [https://portal.azure.com/](https://portal.azure.com/) before registering your App.
 * Open  Azure  Active Directory.

 ## Steps to register your application {#stepstoregisteryourapplication}